TechnocubeLabs/Supertime/README.md

 ### Developer Guidelines ###

 SuperTime community welcomes your contribution.
-To make the process as seamless as possible.
-Go ahead and fork the project and make your changes.
-We encourage pull requests to discuss code changes.
-We ask you the following steps:
+If you'd like to contribute, we ask you follow these steps:

 1. Fork the SuperTime repo.
 2. Create your feature branch (git checkout -b my-new-feature)